Guide to YouTube Removals

 A DMCA takedown notice is a formal notice of copyright infringement by a copyright owner.
 You should know if your video was taken down as a result of a DMCA takedown notice because you would have gotten an email from YouTube saying that there is now a "strike" against your account, which will also show up in your Account Status page.
 If this is the case, in order to get your video restored, you will have to file a formal DMCA counter-notice with YouTube.

 There are two ways to submit a counter-notice.
-(1) The easiest and best way way is to use YouTube's webform for submitting counter-notices.
+(1) The easiest and best way is to use YouTube's webform for submitting counter-notices (accessed via your Video Manager page).
 (2) You can also email your counter-notice to This e-mail address is being protected from spambots.
 You need JavaScript enabled to view it .
 If you choose to write a counter-notice yourself and submit it by email, ChillingEffects has an excellent Counter-notice generator, which you can use to generate a counter-notice to email to YouTube.

 1. Using YouTube's Counter-Notice Webform (Recommended Method)